proteus-h2020/proteus-docker/README.md

 Proteus Environment menu
 ---------

-1. Install Proteus Environment
+1. Install Proteus Environment:

-This option will pull all the images and setup all the containers in the correct order from scratch.
+⋅⋅⋅This option will pull all the images and setup all the containers in the correct order from scratch.

-2. Check status
+2. Check status:

-This option will print the state of all the containers.
+⋅⋅⋅This option will print the state of all the containers.
 The same as dockers ps -a

-3. Stop all continers
+3. Stop all continers:

-Stop and remove all the containers.
+⋅⋅⋅Stop and remove all the containers.
 Free the memory.

-4. Remove all containers
+4. Remove all containers:

-Stop and delete all the containers.
+⋅⋅⋅Stop and delete all the containers.

-5. Unistall Proteus Environment
+5. Unistall Proteus Environment:

-This option will delete all the containers and images used by Docker to running-up the Proteus Environment.
+⋅⋅⋅This option will delete all the containers and images used by Docker to running-up the Proteus Environment.

 Architecture
 -----